sumowll/BD4H-Bootcamp/docs/env/env-local-docker.md

 + -i              : Keep STDIN open even if not attached
 + -t              : Allocate a pseudo-tty

-> -h bootcamp1.docker
+> -h bootcamp.local

-Once you enter this docker environment, you can ping this docker environment itself as `bootcamp1.docker`.
+Once you enter this docker environment, you can ping this docker environment itself as `bootcamp.local`.
 This variable is used in some configuration files for Hadoop ecosystems.

 > -m 8192m